3.48%

 That being said, your actual loan amount may or may not be the maximum amount derived from your monthly salary — it depends on your credit history, income, and existing credit facilities, subject to the bank’s discretion.

 You can use a personal loan for anything, really.
-There are no restrictions as to how you are supposed to spend the funds obtained from a personal loan.
-That being said, only take out a loan if you have a real need for the money, such as a medical emergency or unforeseen vehicle repair cost, etc.
+There are no restrictions as to how you are supposed to spend the funds.
+Take out a loan only if you have a real need for the money, such as a medical emergency or unforeseen vehicle repair cost, etc.

-There are many reasons why someone may need a personal loan.
-A personal loan can be very helpful should you find yourself in an unexpected situation that requires money you don’t have at that particular point in time, such as a family emergency, medical costs, funeral costs, vehicle repair costs, etc.
+There are many reasons to get a personal loan.
+A personal loan can be very helpful should you find yourself in an unexpected situation that requires money you don’t have at that particular point in time, such as a family emergency.

-Like it or loathe it, a personal loan can come in extremely handy when you’re experiencing a period of cash flow difficulty.
+Like it or loathe it, the best personal loan can come in extremely handy when you’re experiencing a period of cash flow difficulty.
+But of course, always do a thorough personal loan rate comparison first!

 Apart from providing the cash you require in times of need quickly, personal loans are highly flexible.
 You can use the funds for anything and everything without having to disclose it to your lender.

-Personal loans are also great in that their interest rates are all rather competitive, compared to other types of loans (e.g. payday loan, renovation loan, debt consolidation plan) and credit cards.
-Banks also often run personal loan promotions —such as processing fees or annual fee waivers— that help borrowers keep their cost of borrowing to a minimum.
+The best personal loans are also great in that their interest rates are all rather competitive, compared to other types of loans (e.g. payday loan, renovation loan, debt consolidation loan) and credit cards.
+Besides offering attractive personal loan interest rates, banks also often run personal loan promotions —such as processing fees or annual fee waivers— that help borrowers keep their cost of borrowing to a minimum.

 For example, a personal loan typically has a lower interest rate compared to high-interest debts such as credit card debts.
-By using a personal loan to pay off all your existing debts, you can avoid accruing sky-high interest that compound daily.
+By taking advantage of low personal loan interest rates to pay off all your existing debts, you can avoid accruing sky-high interest that compound daily.

-To consolidate personal loans, you should first find out what your total outstanding debt is, how much the penalty charges would be if you repaid all your loans ahead of your tenures, and how much interest you could possibly save if you consolidate your personal loans.
+To consolidate private loans in Singapore, you should first find out what your total outstanding debt is, how much the penalty charges would be if you repaid all your loans ahead of your tenures, and how much interest you could save if you consolidated your loans.

-If debt consolidation is found to be a more advantageous move, then you should get a loan to pay off your existing debts once the loan is disbursed.
+If debt consolidation is found to be a more advantageous move, you should get a loan to pay off your existing debts right away.
 Then, commit to repaying your new loan punctually according to your repayment schedule to avoid racking up more debt.
 While you’re at it, try your best to stay out of additional debt.

 A debt consolidation plan from a participating bank is available only if you fulfil the following criteria:

-A debt consolidation loan from a private financial institution doesn’t have such stringent criteria.
-Think of it as a personal loan that lets you consolidate and pay off your existing personal loans.
+A debt consolidation loan from a private lender doesn’t have such stringent criteria.
+Think of it as a hassle-free personal loan that lets you consolidate and pay off your existing private loans in Singapore.

-You can easily apply for a personal loan online or through your digibank mobile app.
-Before you settle on one, be sure to compare your options to determine which one best suits your needs and is the most favourable for you.
+You can easily compare personal loan interest rates and apply for the best personal loan online or through your digibank mobile app.
+It’s important to determine which one best suits your needs and is the most favourable for you.

 While not everybody is eligible to obtain a personal loan from a bank, all’s not lost.
 There are licensed money lenders in Singapore that may be able to help.

-A personal loan can be good for your credit score if you make it a point to repay your personal loan instalments punctually, according to your debt repayment schedule.
+Aside from acquiring the necessary funds, getting a personal loan to increase your credit score is one of the other perks.
+But this is only provided that you consistently repay your personal loan instalments punctually.
 Be sure to pay off the full amount during your loan tenure!

-When it comes to determining which personal loan is the best or finding the lowest interest rate personal loan for yourself, consider the following factors:
+When it comes to finding the lowest personal loan interest rates for yourself, consider the following factors:

 Interest rate and interest charges: What’s the total amount you have to pay in interest for the loan?